aliasctl/aliasctl/README.md

 ## Usage

-AliasCtl provides various commands to manage your shell aliases.
+aliasctl provides various commands to manage your shell aliases.
 Below are some examples:

 ### List Aliases